 The “Disabled people” section of the government’s GOV.UK web site includes information about disability rights under the Equality Act 2010, and, within the “Work and disabled people” section, information about reasonable adjustments and avoiding discrimination in recruiting.

 The Judicial College’s Equal Treatment Bench Book provides guidance for judges and judicial office holders on equal treatment in respect of such matters as race, belief systems, children, disability, women, and sexual orientation.
-This page on the Courts and Tribunals Judiciary web site provides access to the full text of the 2013 Bench Book, with 2015 amendments.
+This page on the Courts and Tribunals Judiciary web site provides access to the full text of the February 2018 Bench Book, March 2020 revision.

 The Equality and Human Rights Commission was established on 1 October 2007 under the Equality Act 2006.
 It replaced the Equal Opportunities Commission, Commission for Racial Equality and Disability Rights Commission, taking over their existing responsibilities for racial, disability and sex discrimination and also taking on new responsibilities for aspects of equality relating to sexual orientation, age, religion or belief, and human rights.
-Guidance relating to current legislation and codes of practice can be found in the “Advice and Guidance” section.
-Information about the Human Rights Act 1998 and the Equality Act 2010 can be found under the relevant headings, while “Our Legal Action” includes information about the Commission’s enforcement work.
+There is “Advice and Guidance” relating to current legislation and codes of practice.
+Other sections include “Our Legal Action” with information about the Commission’s legal and enforcement powers and its inquiries and investigations.

 The Equality Commission took over on 1 October 1999 the functions previously carried out by the Commission for Racial Equality for Northern Ireland, the Equal Opportunities Commission for Northern Ireland, the Fair Employment Commission and the Northern Ireland Disability Council.
 The site has sections aimed at individuals and at employers and service providers.
 The “Delivering Equality” section includes information about the commission’s work, and about various subject areas, and a searchable database of cases the commission has supported.
 There are also legislation, publications and news sections accessible via the links at the foot of each page.